- Office of Financial Aid

 - Select the ‘Financial Information’ tab (parent information is displayed first if student is dependent).

-- Select ‘Already Completed’ (if not already selected) from the drop-down box for the question ‘For 2013 (or 2012 if for aid year 2013/14), have your parents completed their IRS income tax return or another tax return?’
+- Select ‘Already Completed’ (if not already selected) from the drop-down box for the question ‘For 2013, have your parents completed their IRS income tax return or another tax return?’

 - Answer the filter questions.